risicle/cpytraceafl/README.md

 (uninstrumented) native code that could have arbitrary side effects.
 But for our needs it works well enough (recall that AFL coverage analysis is robust to random instrumentation sites being omitted through `AFL_INST_RATIO` or `AFL_INST_LIBS`).

+### Doesn't abusing `lnotab` break python's debugging mechanisms?

+Absolutely it does.
+Don't use instrumented programs to debug problematic cases - use it to generate problematic inputs.
+Analyze them with instrumentation turned off.